jmr-source/doc_en/tag-task-action.md

 &lt;t:action&gt;
 <pre>
-Get the task of the action class
+Get the action class of task
 </pre>

 #### Description ####

 <pre>
-Get the full class name (package name + class name), if the task is not specified, the output is null.
+Get the full class name (package name + class name), if the task is not set, the output is empty string.
 </pre>